-We used the month's stock market volatility to add across the board to some of our 'growth' companies that got hit hard in the rotation toward value.
+We used the month's stock market volatility to add to some of our 'growth' companies that got hit hard in the rotation toward value.
 We had taken profits from most of these business over previous months, so we were happy to buy back in at more attractive prices.
+The largest of these purchases was Amazon, which dropped quite significantly in January.
+We think this is a fantastic business, but its valuation had got too close to spicy in the tail end of 2021.
+This had led us to halve our position, so the correction gave us the chance to return to a full-sized position.